The journey of motherhood, important things to keep in mind

 Life is already hard with you taking care of just yourself and your partner; you can now imagine adding a tiny little human to this list.

-So you find yourself worrying about what to eat, what to wear for your comfort and that of the baby's, baby clothing and other accessories to buy, breastfeeding the baby, putting the baby to sleep etc.
+So you find yourself worrying about what to eat, what to wear for your comfort and that of the baby, baby clothing and other accessories to buy, breastfeeding the baby, and putting the baby to sleep, among other things.

-However, practising how to get things done efficiently even before motherhood sets in can help you.
-You will need to be good at doing many things fast.
+However, practicing how to get things done efficiently even before motherhood sets in can help you.
+You will need to be good at doing many things quickly.

-The need for rest cannot be overemphasized here.
+The need for rest cannot be overemphasized.
 Before you go into motherhood, you must know that you will face many responsibilities.
 However, rest is inevitable.